strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 :::: tab Hands-on

-## 🚀  Step 1: Create a new project with Strapi
+## 🚀  Part 1: Create a new project with Strapi

 Run one of the following commands in a terminal: